k2view-academy/K2View-Academy/articles/26_fabric_security_iam/13_user_IAM_configuration.md

    The keystore path and related parameters are set in the `jvm.options` file.
 In the TLS/SSL SETTINGS section, review the `javax.net.ssl.keyStore` property.
 These values are configured for a hardened environment.
 For example: `$K2_HOME/.cassandra_ssl/keystore.jks`.

-  The specified alias name must be used for the *SP_CERT_ALIAS* property in your configuration.
+  The specified alias name must be used for the *SP_CERT_ALIAS* property in your configuration. `fabric_cert` is used by default in the config.ini.
 Ensure that you use the alias of the already stored certificate.
 Please verify the alias using the keytool list command.

-  Use the same alias name in the configuration for the `SP_CERT_ALIAS` property.
+  Use the same alias value in the configuration for the `SP_CERT_ALIAS` property.
 Confirm the alias exists by running:

     ```bash
     keytool -list -keystore <full-path-to-keystore-file>
     ```

+### Generate a Self-signed Certificate

+If you need to generate a self-signed certificate, you can follow the steps of the <a href="/articles/99_fabric_infras/13_creating_a_self_signed_certificate.md">Generating a Self-Signed Certificate in Fabric</a> article explains how to create using the `certificates.sh` helper script, and alternatively, how to use the `keytool` utility directly.

 ### Keystore Verification